puppetlabs/puppetlabs-peadm/documentation/recovery.md

         puppet agent -t

-4. Sign the certificate on the new primary server.
+3. Sign the certificate on the primary server.

+        puppetserver ca sign --certname

-5. On the PE-PostgreSQL server in the _\<replacement-avail-group-letter\>_ group
+4. On the PE-PostgreSQL server in the _\<replacement-avail-group-letter\>_ group
     1. Stop puppet.service

            puppet resource service puppet ensure=stopped

-    3. Add the following two lines to /opt/puppetlabs/server/data/postgresql/14/data/pg\_ident.conf
+    3. Add the following two lines to /opt/puppetlabs/server/data/postgresql/_<postgres_version>_/data/pg_ident.conf

+        where _<postgres_version>_ is the appropriate major version of PostgreSQL as detailed in [Component versions in recent PE releases](https://www.puppet.com/docs/pe/2023.8/component_versions_in_recent_pe_releases.html#pe-agent-server-components).
+For PE release 2023.8.0 the PostgreSQL version is 14.

             pe-puppetdb-pe-puppetdb-map <replacement-replica-fqdn> pe-puppetdb
             pe-puppetdb-pe-puppetdb-migrator-map <replacement-replica-fqdn> pe-puppetdb-migrator

     5. Restart pe-postgresql.service